ESD Testing Procedures/Methods Explained (Air & Contact Discharge)

 ESD - Overview, Testing Methods, & Common Questions

 There are two main methods of testing for electrostatic discharge or ESD that are in common practice today.
-This post will give you the basic insight and pitfalls into both air discharge and contact discharge testing.
+We'll talk briefly about this type of testing generally, then go into both air and contact discharge testing.
 When talking about this type of electrical event it is important to remember that these methods are attempting to duplicate a real world event.

 The focus on this post is to provide the basic information on this commonly occurring electrical event.
 For additional information see the references/additional resources below.